-Yaxhá had a long history of occupation with the first settlement being founded sometime in the Middle Preclassic period (c.
+Yaxhá had a long history of occupation, with the first settlement being founded sometime in the Middle Preclassic period (c.
 1000-350 BC).
 It developed into the largest city in the eastern Petén lakes region during the Late Preclassic (c.
-350 BC-AD 250) and expanded into an enormous city during the Early Classic (c.
+350 BC-AD 250).
+It expanded into an enormous city during the Early Classic (c.
 AD 250–600).

 At this time, in common with other sites in Petén, it shows strong influence from the distant metropolis of Teotihuacan in the Valley of Mexico.
 It was eclipsed during the Late Classic (c.
 AD 600-900) by neighboring Naranjo but was never completely dominated.
 The city survived well into the Terminal Classic (c.
 800-900) but was abandoned by the Postclassic period (c.
 900-1525).

-Nakum is a Mesoamerican archaelogical site located in the Petén Basin region of Guatemala.
+Nakum is a Mesoamerican archaeological site in Guatemala's Petén Basin region.
 Nakum is one of the sites that form the Cultural Triangle: Yaxhá-Nakum-Naranjo National Park.
-It features an abundance of restored architecture and the roof comb of the main temple structure is one of the best preserved outside of Tikal.
+It features an abundance of restored architecture, and the roof comb of the main temple structure is one of the best-preserved outside of Tikal.

 This city has evidence of occupation dating from the Middle Preclassic period of Mesoamerican chronology.
-For the most part of the Classic period, Nakum appeared to be subordinate to Tikal.
+For most of the Classic period, Nakum appeared subordinate to Tikal.

 Nakum particularly flourished during the Late Classic (c.
-8th century-10th century), due to its strategic situation north of Holmul river which was an important trade and communication route during this era.
+8th century-10th century) due to its strategic situation north of the Holmul River, an important trade and communication route.
 All the visible architecture belongs to this period.

-The site today known as Nakum was re-discovered in 1905 by Maurice Perigny.
-Since then several archaeological and restorative expeditions have been conducted at the site, including an official restoration by Guatemalan authorities which commenced in 1990.
+Today known as Nakum, the site was re-discovered in 1905 by Maurice Perigny.
+Since then, several archaeological and restorative expeditions have been conducted at the site, including an official restoration by Guatemalan authorities which commenced in 1990.

-The epicenter consists of six triadic complexes, two ball courts, two palace compounds, and one E-group.
+The epicenter comprises six triadic complexes, two ball courts, two palace compounds, and one E-group.
 C-9 is the largest triadic complex in the city.
-Structure C-9 is the complexes main pyramid, and the largest at the site.
-Because it occupies the top of a natural hill with a cave located inside, it is a perfect place to be categorized as a 'sacred mountain'.
+Structure C-9 is the complex's main pyramid and the largest at the site.
+Because it occupies the top of a natural hill with a cave located inside, it is a perfect place to be categorized as a 'sacred mountain.'

-In 2013, a building from about 600 AD was found at nearby Holmul with a giant stucco frieze showing a central ruler and two flanking ones in repose.
+In 2013, a building from about 600 AD was found nearby at Holmul with a giant stucco frieze showing a central ruler and two flanking ones in repose.
 The frieze is very well preserved.
-Below it runs a long inscription from which it appears that the construction was commissioned by Aj Wosal of Naranjo.
+Below it runs a long inscription from which it appears that Aj Wosal of Naranjo commissioned the construction.

 At the time, Naranjo was subordinated to the Kaanul dynasty of Dzibanche and Calakmul.
 Naranjo's downfall may have been the result of political turmoil and a severe drought dated to 810 AD.

-In 1972-1973, 19 stela were removed from Naranjo by the Department of Prehispanic Monuments of the IDAEH to be protected from looters.
-From 1997 to 2001 the site was controlled by looters.
+In 1972-1973, 19 stelae were removed from Naranjo by the Department of Prehispanic Monuments of the IDAEH to be protected from looters.
+From 1997 to 2001, the site was controlled by looters.